MV10/monkey-hi-hat/unreleased_changes.md

 ### MHH TODO

-* Update README for locally-stored MP4s?
+* README - Update for locally-stored MP4s instead of uploads?
 (100 MB file size limit)
-* Add dev and shader contributor quick-start pages to wiki
+* Wiki - add dev and shader contributor quick-start pages

-* Wiki: explain OpenGL full-screen behaviors (trying to use 2nd console etc)
+* Wiki - explain OpenGL full-screen behaviors (trying to use 2nd console etc)
-* Add uniform indicating FX is active so viz (like chaos_columns) can take different action
 * Implement a .fade file which is like a cut-down viz.conf (for loading textures, libs, etc.)
 * Playlist - hotkey to extend auto-advance time for current viz
 * Installer - add msmd firewall rule? or run interactively once to prompt?